 Camille is determined that she will not undergo futile treatment, instead opting for chemotherapy that will prolong her life and enable her to enjoy as much quality time as possible with her family while continuing to run her business.
 A professional matchmaker, she also focuses on ensuring that, following her own death, her children will not be left to fend for themselves the way she and Holly were.
 Camille begins the search for her husband’s next wife, the woman who will be her children’s devoted stepmother — despite Edward’s protests.

 Single-minded in her desperate effort to spare her children from the anguish she still carries with her about her own childhood, Camille proceeds with her plan, unmindful of the fact that tampering with others’ emotions and futures might have a disastrous impact on all concerned … especially her.

-“Be careful what you wish for.”
+Review:“Be careful what you wish for.”
 Author Eileen Goudge’s latest novel, The Replacement Wife is an exploration of that old adage, set in present-day Manhattan where the best medical care in the world is available, but still inherently fallible and, sadly, too-often limited.